deepwn/phpminer/README.md

 # phpminer
-pure PHP miner for CryptoNight
+A pure PHP miner for CryptoNight

+Based on https://github.com/shift-reality/php-crypto ,Thanks to @Bogdan